Chad Ho

-Chad Ho (born 21 June 1990) is a South African open water swimmer, who specialises in 10km and 5km marathon swimming.
+Chad Ho (born 21 June 1990) is a South African open water swimmer, who specialises in 10 km and 5 km marathon swimming.
 Educated at Westville Boys' High School, he is considered one of the fastest professional open water swimmers in the world, having won the overall series title at the 2010 FINA World Cup and attended the Olympic Game's twice - 2008 and 2016.
 He is also currently a seven-time titleholder of the Midmar Mile.

 Swimming career

 2008 Summer Olympics

 Ho qualified for the 2008 Summer Olympics in Beijing, after placing fourth in the 10 km Marathon Swimming Olympic test event at Shunyi Olympic Rowing-Canoeing Park.
 He swam in the first-ever men's 10 km open water marathon, against a field of 24 other competitors, including former pool swimmers Petar Stoychev of Bulgaria and Thomas Lurz of Germany.
 Ho finished the race in ninth place, with a time of 1:52:13.1, approximately twenty-one seconds behind winner Maarten van der Weijden of the Netherlands.